kantal/thebigselector/docs/_pdUse.md

         ...

-See the demos for details!
+See the [demos](https://github.com/kantal/thebigselector/tree/main/demos) for the details!

 \
 \